 Everyone who is a responsible, legal American citizen should have the right to protect themselves with any firearm they want, but should be trained to operate that weapon within the framework of their own personal limitations.
 I do believe in shooting tests, however creating them in a certain way just to block a group of people is discrimination wrapped in public safety, arbitrary to say the least.
 Personally, I think that having people take courses in just how to safely use a gun in self-defense is much better for safety, since such instruction can be customized to fit the individual.
 And although I have this crazy belief that any new CCW permit applicant should at least have fired a gun once before carrying in public, formal shooting tests should be recognized as not having a “Real World” application.
 I’ve never heard of cardboard firing back, have you?

-I began my training in firearms In July of 1988 at a National Guard Base here in North Dakota.
-As part of an USAF auxiliary cadet program, I was given hands-on instruction by a Range Specialist in the disassembly, maintenance, reassembly and firing of my first gun, the M16.
+I began my training in firearms at age 15 during a summer encampment in July of 1988 at a National Guard Base here in North Dakota.
+Being a blind cadet in an USAF auxiliary, I was given the opportunity to both drive my first vehicle in an armored personnel carrier, and fire my first gun, a fully automatic M16 in which I was given hands-on instruction by a Range Specialist.
+This has aided me greatly in the disassembly, maintenance, and reassembly of its civilian cousin, my current AR15.

-In 1991, I took an official course in pistol marksmanship through the Army ROTC where training was daily for several months with a variety of handguns under the tutelage of a trained military sniper, who worked with me using the United States military’s guidelines of firearm proficiency.
+In 1991, I took an official course in pistol marksmanship through the Army ROTC As an 18-year old blind civilian college student.
+This training was daily for several months with a variety of handguns under the tutelage of a trained military sniper, who worked with me using the United States military’s guidelines of firearm proficiency.
 Below is a sample of that instruction in audio form.

-These skills I took to the local police pistol range in October of 2000, and under law enforcement guidelines of proficiency, I completed the required number of shots to qualify for my first Concealed Weapons Permit in my home state of North Dakota.
+Regardless, I took these skills to the local police pistol range in October of 2000, and under law enforcement guidelines of proficiency, I completed the required number of shots to qualify for my first Concealed Weapons Permit in my home state of North Dakota.

 Since then, I have had numerous proficiency tests with rifles for various hunting opportunities, some through the Department of the Interior, all at the basic distance of 100-yards, certifying me to take a shot at up to 300-yards with a high-powered rifle.
 I had the Opportunity to demonstrate this for the CEO of Savage Arms, Ron Coburn, who was my hunting partner during a hunt for pronghorn antelope in Wyoming.
 That 156-yard dead-on shot on the second fastest land animal on Earth I took with his own personal 270 bolt action rifle, shooting through the open side window of a standing pickup truck by state-issued permit.
 Kind of a drive-by shooting, minus the driving if you will.